-(note Catweazle) I never saw ball bearings but I’ve seen glide bearings used, steel and bronze
+(note Catweazle) I never saw ball bearings but I’ve seen slide bearings used, steel and bronze.

 Motorcycle K-650 had more flared mudguards ends and cylinder heads had longer fins on inlet side.
 These longer fins were reduced on model MT-9 onwards.

 *Gearbox MT804 with reverse gear and automatic declutching mechanism (foot clutch).
-There was also made a gearbox MT804 without reverse gear mechanism, the reverse gear hand lever was omitted for MT-9 solo motorcycles.
+Also there was made a gearbox MT804 without reverse gear mechanism, the reverse gear hand lever was omitted for MT-9 solo motorcycles.
 These thus allowed a 5-speed arrangement.
 Gearbox MT804 interchanged with old-type “crash” gearbox, with shorter driveshaft length required.